Using a solid mirror

 can see improvements when these issues are properly addressed.

+errors.
 Traditional opticians are married to solid glass mirrors.
-For

-them it is another sale of 166 year old technology.
-Going thinner
+For them it is another sale of 167 year-old technology.
+Going

-is simply a shiny bow on old technology.
-For Dream is has always
+thinner is simply a shiny bow on an old technology, which slightly

-because we have always made the full, high-performance instruments,
+we have always made the full, high-performance instruments, not